 In Key Stage 1 we use Letters and Sounds to teach the children phonics and we teach this via a programme called 'Bug Club'.
 Bug Club provides our teachers with an understanding of where the children are in their reading journey; allowing them to allocate appropriate reading books for the children to access both in school and at home.
 Through Bug Club the children experience both physical books and electronic books (e-books).

 Progression in reading:

 As the children across school become more fluent readers, they move from Bug Club onto Accelerated Reader which they access for the rest of their reading journey at Christ Church.

-If you would like to speak to anyone regarding our school curriculum, please feel free to contact the school office to arrange a meeting with either your child's class teacher or Amy Stonier who is our Curriculum lead.
+If you would like more information regarding our school curriculum, please firstly go to the 'Our Christ Church Curriculum' tab, which provides more information about the planning and teaching within the different subjects or feel free to contact the school office to arrange a meeting with either your child's class teacher or Amy Stonier who is our Curriculum Lead.